jKm00/jKm00/README.md

 <h3 align="center">Full-Stack Student</h3>

-23-year-old student at NTNU Ålesund.
-Currently in my third and final year of my batchelor, and thinking about extending for a master.
-Started fiddeling with programing when I was 16 and loved it every since.
+23-year-old student at NTNU Trondheim.
+Finished my bachelor's in computer engineering at NTNU Ålesund summer of 2023 and am now studying for my master's at NTNU Trondheim.
+Started fiddling with programming when I was 16 and loved it ever since.
 Read more about me at [my webiste](https://edvardsen.dev/).

 * 🌍  I'm based in Ålesund
 * ✉️  You can contact me at [joakimedvardsen2000@gmail.com](mailto:joakimedvardsen2000@gmail.com)